 - Judgmental Thought: “They’re just misinformed and don’t care about the facts.”

 Descriptive Alternative: “It can be difficult to talk with someone whose views differ from mine, but they are just another person with unique life experiences that are different from mine.
-They probably have their reasons for feeling so strongly, just as I have my own reasons for my beliefs.”
+They probably have their reasons for feeling so strongly, just as I have my own reasons for my beliefs.
+We do not have to agree.” - Judgmental Thought: “That person knew they were voting for things I stand against and disagree with.
+It must mean they don’t respect me.”

 By recognizing our judgmental thoughts and consciously reframing them into descriptive statements, we create space for curiosity and understanding.
 This shift allows us to engage with differing perspectives without categorizing them as “right” or “wrong,” opening the door to meaningful dialogue and fostering connections instead of division.